microsoft/PowerToys/README.md

 #### What is being planned for v0.35 - March 2021

-For [v0.35][github-next-release-work], we are proactively working on:
+For [v0.35][github-next-release-work], we are planning to work on:

 - Stability
 - FZ Editor hotkey layout swap support
 - OOBE dialog and making it generic so we can enable upgrade scenario dialogs
 - Integrating VCM in main release
+- Remove support for old settings system

 ## PowerToys Community